coreconservation banners insulation banner2193

 As a result, the thermal insulation of old buildings must be breathable to prevent the build-up of moisture in the fabric.
 Additionally, because vapours also carry heat, breathability results in some heat losses - a small trade-off for old building owners to better preserve old buildings for future generations.

-Thus, the thermal insulation of older buildings is a dual action of insulation and managing moisture - insulating as best as best as possible while also paying attention to moisture and allowing the wall fabric to breathe.
+Thus, the thermal insulation of older buildings is a dual action of insulation and moisture management - insulating as best as best as possible while also paying attention to moisture, allowing the wall fabric to breathe.
+Failing with the moisture management leads to moisture accumulation and often to degradation of older buildings.

 insulate-old-1400b-core-conservation